3vot/3vot-cli/readme.md

 ## Features

 ###Upload your apps to the internet
-Upload anything from PDF's, and simple HTML to Angular, Backbone, Bootstrap, from Yeoman, from Grunt/Gulp. <br/> **Build your way** and publish profesionally.
+Upload anything from simple HTML Page to Javascript Apps in Angular, Backbone, Bootstrap, Yeoman, Grunt/Gulp. <br/> **Build your way** and don't worry about servers, publish profesionally.

 > 3VOT can also share a few tricks like [multi-platform apps](https://github.com/3vot/3vot-cli/wiki/Multiplatform-Apps), [embeddable apps](https://github.com/3vot/3vot-cli/wiki/Embedded-Apps) and [Web Components]()

 ###3VOT Cloud
-HTML, CSS and JS are static. **We do not need an Server**.
-3VOT is the Cloud for the Frontend, give your app cloud superpowers with one simple command.
-[Learn More about 3VOT Cloud]()
+HTML, CSS and JS are static. **We do not need a Server**.
+3VOT is the Cloud for the Frontend, give your app superpowers with one simple command.
+High-availability, Infinite Scalability and World Delivery Network  [Learn More about 3VOT Cloud]()

 ###Modular Build System
 There's a better way to write javascript, 3VOT empowers you to build better and more maintenable apps, writting less code and using any NPM Package.
 [Learn more here about Modular Code](https://github.com/3vot/3vot-cli/wiki/Modular-Javascript)